nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/nuxeo-cluster-architecture-introduction.md

 </table>
 </div>

 ### Redis

-As seen above Redis can be used for the WorkManager, KeyValue Store and PubSub service.
+As seen above, Redis can be used for the WorkManager, KeyValue Store and PubSub service.

-When a Redis instance or cluster is set up, you can safely stop your Nuxeo server nodes anytime without being worried of losing these jobs in the process.
+When a Redis instance or cluster is set up, you can safely stop your Nuxeo server nodes anytime without being worried about losing these jobs in the process.

-Keep in mind that Redis is always limited by its available memory which can be a problem on mass operation.
+Keep in mind that Redis is always limited by its available memory which can be a problem on a mass operation.

 For high availability, a Redis cluster with a minimum of three nodes is required (for the same reasons as Elasticsearch).

 Two options exist to handle automatic failover:

 ##### Redis Sentinel

 Redis Sentinel is the open-source option to provide automatic Redis node failover.
 Nuxeo server's API has been adapted to be used with Redis Sentinel, and some of our customers happily use it in production.
-Before choosing it though, you need to know that RedisLabs (creators of Redis) do not officially support it, which means that in case of a problem we will not be able to provide support either.
+Before choosing it though, you need to know that RedisLabs (creators of Redis) does not officially support it, which means that in case of a problem we will not be able to provide support either.

-##### Redis Entreprise
+##### Redis Enterprise

-Redis Entreprise is our recommendation for a high availability Redis cluster, as it gets support from RedisLabs.
+Redis Enterprise is our recommendation for a high availability Redis cluster, as it gets support from RedisLabs.
 You may visit the [RedisLabs website](https://redislabs.com/why-redis/redis-enterprise/) for more information about the product.

 ### Kafka

 Since Nuxeo 10.10 Kafka is recommended in cluster mode so the Bulk Service can be distributed and handle failover between Nuxeo nodes.

-When used as WorkManager implementation you can safely stop a Nuxeo nodes anytime without being worried of losing any processing.
+When used as WorkManager implementation you can safely stop a Nuxeo node anytime without being worried of losing any processing.

 When the KeyValue store relies on the repository's backend, you don't need a Redis cluster anymore.